 Protein Powder Pancakes Recipe

-Without further ado, introducing one of your new favorite of low carb breakfast ideas: protein powder pancakes!
+Without further ado, I’ll let you get cooking your new favorite low carb breakfast creation: protein powder pancakes!

-Let me know what you think in the comments below!
-Also share with us your favorite protein powder and why!
+Let me know what you think in the comments below.
+Also, please share with us your favorite protein powder and why!
 Enjoy!

 Low Carb Protein Powder Pancakes

-- Place all ingredients (except butter) in a blender, I find it’s easiest to put the eggs, peanut butter and milk in first.
+- Place all ingredients (except butter) in a blender.
+I find it’s easiest to put the eggs, peanut butter and milk in before the dry ingredients.

 - Blend to combine ingredients.
-You may need to stop the blender and clean the edges/around the blade to ensure all ingredients thoroughly combine.
+You may need to stop the blender and clean the edges/blade to thoroughly combine everything.

-- Heat a large nonstick skillet over medium heat and melt a thin layer of butter in the pan.
+- Heat a large nonstick skillet to medium heat and melt a thin layer of butter in the pan.

 - Pour the batter in the center of your pan.
 I do this one pancake at a time to get clean circles!
-If you don’t care about that, pour as many as your pan can fit and will allow you to flip easily.
+If you don’t care about that, pour as many as you can fit and flip easily.

 - Cook until your pancake can flip easily, about 3-4 minutes.